- Beauty Glossary

 Glycerin is a versatile ingredient that works well with almost anything.
-It's mostly used in moisturizers or lotions, therefore it's typically found with hydrating ingredients such as hyaluronic acid or rose water.
+It's mostly used in day creams or lotions, therefore it's typically found with hydrating ingredients such as hyaluronic acid or rose water.

 We suggest applying sunscreen after using a glycerin-infused product if you're going outdoors and will be exposed to the sun.
 This keeps the skin protected and lessens the risk of dryness and irritation.

 Written by Luke Chapman, Beauty Editor